GabrielPelletier/fribblesFMRI_object-value-construction/README.md

 # fribblesFMRI_object-value-construction
 ## Authors
+Gabriel Peleltier
-Gabriel Peleltier, Nadav Aridan, Lesley K Fellows, Tom Schonberg
+Nadav Aridan, Lesley K Fellows, Tom Schonberg

 ## Details
 The fribblesFMRI_object-value-construction project contains three datasets of independent participants with the same experimental paradigm.
 One Behavioural sample, one fMRI-pilot sample and one fMRI sample.